 This DBT summer community group is a less intensive option for young adults between the ages of 18 and 30 who are seeking ways to manage powerful emotions but are not struggling with thoughts of suicide or self-harm.
 The members of this group are generally able to attend school/jobs/group/social events without external support.
-Participants do not need to be in individual therapy to participate in SAGE Summer Community.

 Participants must commit to the full six or nine weeks (see below) of skills training and may join summer skills on specific dates throughout the summer.

 How long is the commitment?

 In White Plains, the group meets three to four days per week for six weeks.

 In NYC, the group meets two days a week for nine weeks.

 Please call CBC’s intake line at (914) 385 1150 x1 or (212) 595 9559 x1 to schedule a 90-minute intake.
 The intake consists of 60 minutes of assessment with the young adult patient, and 30 minutes of orientation to the program for young adults and their parents.

 What can I hope to achieve after completing the program?